July 2025 Economic And Investment Update

 The Negatives

 Federal Debt Expansion: The legislation is expected to significantly increase the national debt.
-While this may not cause immediate disruptions, it raises concerns about future fiscal flexibility and potential long-term borrowing costs.
+While this may not cause immediate disruptions, it raises concerns about future fiscal flexibility and potential long-term borrowing costs, risks we actively account for in your business continuity planning.

 Changes to Social Programs: The bill includes reductions in funding for certain healthcare and social assistance programs.
 While these changes may not have immediate macroeconomic effects due to the relatively small share of spending affected, there are longer-term considerations, including potential downstream impacts on household financial security and local economies.